 - Hopefully over time it will become more appealing to accept a salary in bitcoin

 We all love Bitcoin.
 It’s great for many things, from representing a shot at financial freedom to affording us another way to bore people at parties, but there is one thing you shouldn’t be using it for – your salary.
-While headlines about employees being given the opportunity to have their salaries paid in bitcoin are great for PR, the reality of having your salary paid in bitcoin is not as utopian as it might seem, for three very good reasons.
+While headlines about employees being given the opportunity to have their salaries paid in bitcoin are great for PR, as the past few weeks have shown, the reality of having your salary paid in bitcoin is not as utopian as it might seem, for three very good reasons.

 Being paid in bitcoin is fine for those who don’t need to worry about its value potentially depreciating in short order, but that doesn’t apply to many of us.
-Imagine if your April salary had been paid to you in bitcoin – its value would have dropped by 50% by mid-May.
-Would your mortgage provider, landlord, or other creditors have been happy to just take half what you owe?
+Anyone who had their April salary paid in bitcoin has watched its value depreciate by 20% so far this month.
+Would your mortgage provider, landlord, or other creditors have knocked a fifth off your monthly bills just because Bitcoin is down?
 No.

 Of course, there is the chance that your salary could increase too after you get it, but do you really want to rely on which side of his palatial bed Elon Musk gets out of on any given day to see if you can pay your bills that month?